 The government of Nepal announced nationwide lock down on March 24, 2020 to minimize the spread of Coronavirus across the country.
 Soon after the announcement of lockdown was done, National Innovation Center (NIC) started receiving calls from doctors of different hospitals such as Bir Hospital, Teaching Hospital, BP Koirala Institute of Health Science, Patan Hospital and others for help to innovate, develop and manufacture item that can help to mitigate the spread of Coronavirus in Nepal.
 Those calls made our innovators at the innovation center think deeply about the urgency of the need of materials that can save the frontline health workers from getting infected from Coronavirus.
 That was the beginning.

 First, innovators at NIC started making PPEs because that was not available at all.
 Our innovators, step by step, came up with other ideas that can help the health workers and security forces during the pandemic.
-So far innovators at NIC have been working for designing, building and producing ten types of items such as - PPE, Face shield, Corona swab collection booth, Aerosol box, ventilators, UVC disinfection box, Nursing robot, Nasal swab, Dead body bag, and Fabric for mask.
-The information about those items are given below.
+So far innovators at NIC have been working for designing, building and producing more than ten types of products such as - PPE, Face shield, Corona swab collection booth, Aerosol box, ventilators, UVC disinfection box, Nursing robot, Nasal swab, Dead body bag, Fabric for mask, etc. The information about those items are given below.
 Moreover, NIC is distributing all those items produced here free of cost because people have donated money to produce those items and distribute.

 COVID Products Distributed

-Below is a list containing all the COVID relief products distributed by NIC so far along with the respective number of the products distributed:
+Below is a chart containing all the COVID relief products distributed by NIC so far along with the respective number of the products distributed:

 Manufacturing and distributions of PPEs to Hospitals

-So far National Innovation Center has distributed more than 15,000 PPE gowns to more than 300 Hospitals, Primary Health Care Centers, Corona Isolation Centers, and Corona Testing and Treatment Hospitals of 58 districts of 7 provinces of Nepal.
+So far National Innovation Center has distributed more than 64,300 PPE gowns to more than 300 Hospitals, Primary Health Care Centers, Corona Isolation Centers, and Corona Testing and Treatment Hospitals of 58 districts of 7 provinces of Nepal.
 The local governments are sending their vehicles to National Innovation Center to get PPEs and other items.
-Depending upon the size of the hospital, we are distributing 25 to 30 PPs to big hospitals, 15 to 20 PPEs to medium size hospitals, 10 to 15 PPEs to Primary Health Centers/Corona Treatment Centers and around 5 PPEs to small health clinic in the villages.
-People are coming at the center to pick up the PPEs and other items.
+Depending upon the size of the hospital, we are distributing 25 to 30 PPs to big hospitals, 15 to 20 PPEs to medium-size hospitals, 10 to 15 PPEs to Primary Health Centers/Corona Treatment Centers, and around 5 PPEs to small health clinics in the villages.
+People are coming to the center to pick up the PPEs and other items.

-Distribution of PPEs to Ambulance Drivers, Security Personnel and hospital staff – Most of the hospitals provided PPEs to limited number of their medical professionals and health workers only.
+Distribution of PPEs to Ambulance Drivers, Security Personnel, and hospital staff – Most of the hospitals provided PPEs to a limited number of their medical professionals and health workers only.
 Therefore NIC was requested for PPEs by ambulance drivers, security personnel working at Nepal India Borders, Emergency Rescue Squad of Police, hospital personnel such as nurses, junior doctors, interns, cleaning staff working at the hospitals.
-NIC, so far, has distributed more than 1500 PPE gowns, gloves and surgical masks to those people, who were working for the fight against Corona.
+NIC, so far, has distributed more than 64,300 PPE gowns, gloves, and surgical masks to those people, who were working for the fight against Corona.

 Developed Nursing Robots to deliver food

 Because of demand from isolation centers at Corona hospitals, a simple but autonomous robot or trolley to deliver food and medicines has been developed and tested at the innovation center.
-Those robots has been delivered to Nepal Army Hospital, Kathmandu.
-Second robot is now ready to be delivered to Rautahat.
-6 more robots have been built out of which 1 has been distribute.
+More than 6 Nursing Robot has been built and delivered to different hospitals.
+Nepal Army Hospital, Birjung Hospital are a few of them.

 Pneumask Project and PAPR

-Various kinds of PPE's(Personal Protective Equipments) are used in efforts to reduce the spread of this novel CoronaVirus (CoVID-19).
+Various kinds of PPE's(Personal Protective Equipment) are used in efforts to reduce the spread of this novel Coronavirus (CoVID-19).
 The PPE suits, face shields, face masks are used widely by the frontline workers battling against the CoVID-19.
-However, there have been only a few of such products which can be re-used and provide a better protection against this deadly virus.
+However, there have been only a few such products that can be re-used and provide better protection against this deadly virus.
 Here, we have the Pneumask project and PAPR(Powered Air-Purifying Respirator) implemented for the first time in Nepal with collaboration with the Prakash Lab at Stanford University.

-So far more than 60 units of Pneumasks and 20 units of PAPR have been distributed and we wish that they will help keep the frontline workers safe.
-To learn more about this project, click here and to learn more about Pneumasks click here.
+So far more than 152 units of Pneumasks and 92 units of PAPR have been distributed and we wish that they will help keep the frontline workers safe.
+Click here to learn more about Pneumasks that we derived from The Pneumask Project.

 Development of a positive pressure hood for isolation and non-invasive ventilation

-Covid-19 causes significant numbers of patients to develop respiratory symptoms and thus require increasing interventions.
-100 units of the equipment are currently under-development and more can be made as per demand.
+Covid-19 causes significant numbers of patients to develop respiratory symptoms and thus requires increasing interventions.
+100 units of the equipment are currently under development and more can be made as per demand.
 Initially, the treatment for severe respiratory failure included early intubation and invasive ventilation, as this was deemed preferable to be more effective than Non-Invasive Ventilation (NIV).
-However, emerging evidence has shown that NIV may have more significant and positive role than initially thought.
-NIV is thought as an appropriate bridging adjunct in the early part of the disease progress and may prevent the need for intubation or invasive ventilation.
+However, emerging evidence has shown that NIV may have a more significant and positive role than initially thought.
+NIV is thought of as an appropriate bridging adjunct in the early part of the disease progress and may prevent the need for intubation or invasive ventilation.
 Patients requiring NIV may also be nursed in locations outside of the critical care unit.

-The product has been tested and used by several clinicians from several hospitals in the Kathmandu valley and have been accepted for use in patients.
+The product has been tested and used by several clinicians from several hospitals in the Kathmandu valley and has been accepted for use in patients.
 The materials used are locally available however key issues like biocompatibility and reusability through standard disinfection protocols are considered.
 Medically accepted products such as PVC and ABS are used in the design of the product.
-Normal prices for the hood in the market costs upto NPR 25000, whereas the hood designed by NIC will have a cost of tentatively NPR 3000.
+Normal prices for the hood in the market cost up to NPR 25000, whereas the hood designed by NIC will have a cost of tentatively NPR 3000.

 Development of Isolation Boxes

-How it works - The box is sealed air tight after the patient is placed inside.
-HEPA filter is placed on the ventilations, that filters the air out of the patient's mouth and nose.
+How it works - The box is sealed airtight after the patient is placed inside.
+HEPA filter is placed on the ventilation, which filters the air out of the patient's mouth and nose.
 The box has a battery running the fan which circulates the airflow in a way that makes it easier for the patient to breathe.
+So far NIC has distributed more than 30 Isolation Boxes.

 Repair work of broken ventilators and kidney dialysis machines of different hospitals